How to Sell Digital Products Online with Google Drive and PayPal

 Step 1: Create a PayPal App

-Go to developer.paypal.com and sign-in with your PayPal account.
-If you don’t have one, sign-up here for a new Business account.

-Inside your PayPal dashboard, go to My Apps & Credentials > Rest API Apps and create a new app.
+Rest API Apps section.
 You can give your app any name as it is for internal use only.
-PayPal will now create client credentials for testing and live transactions that we’ll need in the next step.
+You need to create client credentials for both Sandbox and Live mode.

 Step 2: Create a PayPal Webhook

-When a buyer completes the purchase and makes the payment, PayPal will send your app a notification by calling a specific URL and this is known as a webhook.
+When a buyer completes the purchase and makes the payment, PayPal will send your Google Sheets a notification by calling a specific URL and this is known as a webhook.

 To create a webhook, go to digitalgoods.dev/copy and copy the Google Sheet to your Google Drive.
-Inside the sheet, go to Tools > Script Editor, the choose Publish > Deploy As Web App and click the Update button to create your PayPal webhook.
+Inside the sheet, go to Tools > Script Editor, then choose Publish > Deploy As Web App and click the Update button to create your PayPal webhook.
 Copy the URL to the clipboard.

-You will have to authorize the script once since it has to do all the operation – send emails, attach Drive files, generate PDF invoices – on your behalf.
+You will have to authorize the script once since it has to do all the operations - send emails, attach Drive files, generate PDF invoices - on behalf of your Google Account.

 Step 3: Configure App inside Google Sheet